|

 A: No. A bike equipped with a 12-volt battery is required.

 A: We have such charts but we don't post them online because we do not wish to give our competitors free advertising.
 The fact is that we know many of our competitor's systems quite well, and we are happy to offer you information on how they differ from Cyclone.
-Please simply email us with the system you have in mind and we will be happy to provide you with all the details you require to make an educated buying decision.
+Please simply email us or Be Seen At Night with the system you have in mind and we will be happy to provide you with all the details you require to make an educated buying decision.

 A: Most motorcycle owners who don't have an anti-theft product haven't given sufficient thought to the probability of their bike being stolen.
 The fact you're reading this indicates you are not in that group; however, you still may be debating the merits of an alarm.
 We hope the information in this FAQ serves to educate you on the merits of having a Cyclone security system in your bike.
 We admit that the "level of deterrence" that a generic alarm offers is often subject to debate.
 But what's not debatable is the fact that a security system can often lower your insurance rates (check with your insurer for details).
 Equally as important is the fact that most bike owner's put much love and care into their bikes.
 Insurance only serves to put money into your hands when the bike is stolen, but insurance does nothing to recover your bike or prevent theft in the first place.
 Insurance also does not compensate you for all the time and effort required to buy and customize a "replacement" bike.
 Some highly customized bikes may be next to impossible to replace.
 Here at KIRAMEK, we advocate having theft insurance as a part of the layered approach to security.
 But insurance many not pay out what you expect, insurance does nothing to prevent theft or vandalism, and insurance cannot buy piece of mind.
 Obtaining greater piece of mind and real theft deterrence demands a strong security system like Cyclone.